 No title, if not issued by a State or Federal Agency, is a license to practice homeopathy.
 Licensing is through the individual states and their legislation or laws concerning the practice of medicine or homeopathy, in particular.
 Licensing is a formal permission granted by law to engage in an activity that is regulated by a Governing Board controlled by State legislation.
 A few states have created Homeopathic Medical Boards that govern the practice of homeopathy in their state (Arizona, Connecticut and Nevada).
 Some states have passed legislation that is favorable to alternative medicine and allows the practice of homeopathy under certain conditions.
-Currently these include Minnesota, California, Rhode Island, Idaho, Oklahoma, Louisiana, New Mexico and Colorado.
+Currently these include Minnesota, California, Rhode Island, Idaho, Oklahoma, Louisiana, New Mexico, Colorado and Maine.

 The National Health Freedom Coalition, nationalhealthfreedom.org is an organization committed to making alternative healing available to the public.
 They work at a grass roots level to change laws in states to allow the consumer the right to seek health care of their choice.
 For the most current status of their progress and current state laws, visit their website.
 For the state you wish to practice in, it is imperative that you investigate current legislation and find out what your state allows concerning the practice of medicine or homeopathy, in particular.